 We particularly liked the bathroom, which had a large walk-in shower (with logical controls) and a large white traditional-style sink.
 Although some of the contemporary shallow sinks often found in new hotels look wonderful, they can sometimes be impractical for wet-shaving (I’m told).
 We loved the Floris toiletries and the attention to detail: a small glass ring tree on the bathroom shelf – for keep rings safe when you’re washing your hands – is something I don’t remember seeing before in a hotel here.
 And some people will appreciate the fact that the door to the bathroom is solid and not frosted glass.

 The room safe was in a low drawer with the controls on the top.
 Easy to operate, it had a top-opening lid which made it easy to see what we had stored inside.
-We appreciated the Illy coffee maker (capsules) in the room too.
+There’s an Illy coffee maker (capsule machine) in the room too.

 Other little details included a pale-green leather-clad waste bin and a round coaster-size trays in the same leather on each bedside table.
 The do-not-disturb signs here are written with ‘Siesta’ on one side and ‘Fiesta’ on the other.
 Sounds like the perfect holiday.